 Other reasons why a prenuptial or postnuptial agreement may be deemed invalid include situations where the parties did not fully disclose their debts and assets to each other before signing the agreement, agreements made based on false information, and agreements that the parties did not have sufficient time to read and digest before signing.

 When a prenuptial agreement contains requirements that cannot be upheld alongside valid requirements, the court may opt to enforce only the valid requirements.

 How To Contact Us

 If you are considering signing a prenuptial or postnuptial agreement, discuss your plan with an experienced Appleton family law attorney.
 Our team at Hammett, Bellin & Oswald, LLC, is here to answer your questions and help you create a valid agreement that will protect your assets and interests in the event of a death or divorce.
 To get started on your prenuptial or postnuptial agreement with a family lawyer in Wisconsin, contact our firm to schedule your initial legal consultation with a member of our team.
-Call us at 920-202-8872 or toll-free at 866-720-0009, or contact us through our website.
+Call us at 920-202-8872 or contact us through our website.